Access to and Privacy of Records

 Transcripts of or information concerning student records will be released to other persons outside the college only with the written consent of the student or upon subpoena, in which case the student will be notified.
 The act stipulates that the student's written consent indicate which records are to be released, the reasons for such release and to whom the copies are to be released.
 A copy of the material to be released may be requested by the student.

 Certain information, designated as "directory information," may be released without consent.

-At Smith College, this information includes the following: name, home address (while in college), college address and telephone, parents' names and addresses, e-mail address, photos and digital images, dates of attendance, majors/minors, degrees and awards, extracurricular activities (if known) and most recent previously attended institution (i.e., preparatory school or college).
+At Smith College, this information includes the following: name, home address and telephone, college address and telephone, parents' names and addresses, e-mail address, photos and digital images, dates of attendance, majors/minors, degrees and awards, extracurricular activities (if known) and most recent previously attended institution (i.e., preparatory school or college).
 A student or former student who is unwilling to have this information given to inquirers without consent should notify the Office of the Registrar in writing.
 In the case of former students, the college reserves the right to verify degrees.
 Students may authorize the release of information from their education records to their parents by completing the appropriate form at the registrar's office.

 Students' official records include records, files, documents and other materials containing information directly related to a student that are maintained by the college.
 They do not include notes kept by instructors, advisers or deans for their own use and available to them only; such notes are maintained by individual administrators and are destroyed when no longer relevant or useful.

 Records maintained by the Health Services to provide treatment to the student are not available to anyone other than the persons providing the treatment, but such records can be reviewed by a physician or other appropriate professional with the written consent of the student.